Skip to content

 3. Regenerate API key if expired

-• Ensure you have Custom Instructions set that tell Claude to recall at conversation start
+• Ensure you have Personal Preferences set that tell Claude when to recall, store, update, and associate memories

 • Check that store_memory calls are completing successfully (no error messages)